-Click on a catagory below to learn more about Carroll College!
+Click on a category below to learn more about Carroll College!

 Yes!
 Taco Del Sol, Staggering Ox, Pita Pit and Firetower are great places to grab a quick lunch.
 For a fancy date, you might want to try On Broadway, Benny's Bistro, or Lucca's.
-For fun with friends, Bert and Ernie's, the Brewhouse, the Quarry and the Windbag are popular places.
+For fun with friends, Bert and Ernie's, the Brewhouse, the Fusion Grille, Nagoya Japanese, and the Windbag are popular places.
 But don't overlook Toi's Thai, Jade Garden, or the Mediterranean Grill either.
 Helena has a lot of unique options!

 Mount Helena is the closest hiking to Carroll -- the trailheads are about a ten-minute walk from campus.
 But within a thirty minute drive there is hiking in the Bob Marshall Wilderness, Gates of the Mountains, Grizzly Gulch -- even the south hills offer some fantastic trails.

 You sure can.
 The Helena Regional Airport (HLN) flies to and receives flights daily from Seattle, Denver, Salt Lake and Minneapolis.